 The term mental health is used to describe a spectrum from mental health problems and disorders, through to mental wellbeing or positive mental health.
 This page is about where to get help and support if you need it, as well as how to protect and improve your own mental health and wellbeing.
-You can find out more about mental health in Ealing in the Ealing Strategy for Mental Health and wellbeing 2017 to 2022.

 Looking after your mental wellbeing